History of Sega

-Sega claims to have been established in 1951 (and incorporated in 1960), however in reality Sega's history begins with the establishment of "Service Games", Hawaii originating in 1945 when Irving Bromberg and his son, Martin Jerome Bromberg, formed a partnership with James L. Humpert to manufacture and distribute slot machines and other coin-operated devices, primarily to US personell stationed across Asia in the years after World War II.
+Sega claims to have been established in 1951 (and incorporated in 1960), however in reality Sega's history begins with the establishment of "Service Games", Hawaii originating on September 1, 1946 when Irving Bromberg and his son, Martin Jerome Bromberg, formed a partnership with James L. Humpert to manufacture and distribute slot machines and other coin-operated devices, primarily to US personell stationed across Asia in the years after World War II.
 They called the partnership Service Games (i.e military service) and based their operation in Honolulu.

 Irving Bromberg, the father, brought to the young company a reputation for being an innovator in coin-machine technology; as the founder of the Irving Bromberg Co. (established in 1933), he brought some of the first vending machines to Brooklyn, Boston and Washington, D.C.
 He also founded a business known as Standard Games Co. in Los Angeles, California, in 1934 for the civillian market.
 However, he was aging and his son assumed much of the management of Service Games.
 Bromley and Humpert were employed in the U.S. Navy Shipyard at Pearl Harbor during World War II, and had worked together in coin-operated enterprises that called upon the technical competence of the senior Bromberg.